 - Then I write the scripture passage in the notebook.
 As I write, I try to absorb the words and meaning.

 - Often, I place my name where there are personal pronouns.
 This personalizes it for me.

 - I look for key words such as repeated words, words that describe the human heart, words that describe God’s heart, a command, a list, action words, consequences or a promise and more.

 - I circle, underline, make squiggly markings around these elements.
 I write out beside the scriptures any question the scripture prompts.

 - After “diagramming” the passage I may write out a prayer based on the passage.

 This entire process, takes only a few minutes.
 By the time I’m finished, God’s spoken through the passage and the activity of prayer follows easily.
 Sometimes I make the scripture passage the beginning of my prayer time.
 The scripture writing I’ve used most recently is here.

-Having a morning quiet time is a day by day spiritual discipline that involves you interacting with our holy God.
-This brings assurance that He will be with you all day and guide you in His way.
+Having a morning quiet time is a day by day spiritual discipline which involves you interacting with our holy God.
+This brings assurance He will be with you all day and guide you in His way.
 Beyond transforming your mind, your life will bring more honor and glory to Him because you met with Him.
-And that is the best purpose I know for having a quiet time.
+This is the best purpose I know for having a quiet time.